TypeStrong/ts-loader/REFERENCES.md

 ```
 Then executing <code>tsc --build</code> in the top-level will compile all of your subprojects with one command.
 The build process is smart and can manage dependencies between subprojects.

-In the final step of this guide we will get ts-loader to do the build automatically when called from Webpack, but for now, just make sure that the build process works when using <code>tsc --build</code> manually.
+In the final step of this guide we will get ts-loader to do the build automatically when called from webpack, but for now, just make sure that the build process works when using <code>tsc --build</code> manually.

 ### Setup your codebase to consume the project